gouthambs/karuth-source/content/articles/git-for-dummies.rst

 :date: 2014-03-20
 :tags: git, programming, github
-:description: Work with git could be quite intimidating.
-Here we will work through some basics and discuss some how tos.
+:description: Working with git could be quite intimidating.
+Here we will work through some basics and discuss some examples on using git.

-I have had to do a lot of googling lately to get familiar with ``git``.
+Git is a version control with a ton of powerful features.
+This article is intended to be an introduction for dummies (like me).
+I have had to do a lot of googling lately to get familiar with git.
 My understanding of git is a work in progress.
 Here I summarize some of the basic commands and features that I learnt.
 I plan to keep this article updated as and when I learn something new.

 Git Basics